-Authors' findings from the study Mean outcome (standard deviation) 2 WWC calculations Outcome measure Study sample Sample size (classes/ students) EIR® group Comparison group Mean difference 3 (EIR ®-comparison) Effect size 4 Statistical significance 5 (at $\alpha = 0.05$) Improvement index 6 Taylor, Fry ye, Short, & Shear er, 1991 (randomize d controlled trial) 7 Construct: Phonological aware eness Segmentation and blending Grade 1 12/56 14.30 (4.09) 10.41 (5.41) 3.89 0.80 Statistically significant +29 Construct: Phonics Vowel sounds Grade 1 12/56 10.62 (3.18) 6.44 (2.72) 4.18 1.39 Statistically significant +42 Domain average for alphabetic cs (Taylor et al., 19 91) 8 1.10 Statistically significant +36
+Authors' findings from the study Mean outcome (standard deviation2) WWC calculations Outcome measure Study sample Sample size (classes/ students) Early Intervention in Reading® group Comparison group Mean difference 3 (EIR® - comparison) Effect size 4 Statistical significance 5 (at $\alpha = 0.05$) Improvement index 6 Taylor, Frye, Short, & Shearer, 1991 (randomize d controlled trial) 7 Construct: Phonological awar eness Segmentation and blending Grade 1 12/56 14.30 (4.09) 10.41 (5.41) 3.89 0.80 Statistically significant +29 Construct: Phonics Vowel sounds Grade 1 12/56 10.62 (3.18) 6.44 (2.72) 4.18 1.39 Statistically significant +42 Average 8 for alphabetics dom ain (Taylor, Frye, SI ort, & Shearer, 199 11) 1.10 Statistically significant +36

-1. This appendix reports findings considered for the effectiveness rating and the average improvement indices for the alphabetics domain.

-2. The standard deviation across all students in each group shows how dispersed the participants' outcomes are: a smaller standard deviation on a given measure would indicate that participants had more similar outcomes.

-3. Positive differences and effect sizes favor the intervention group; negative differences and effect sizes favor the comparison group.

-4. For an explanation of the effect size calculation, see Technical Details of WWC-Conducted Computations.

-5. Statistical significance is the probability that the difference between groups is a result of chance rather than a real difference between the groups.

-6. The improvement index represents the difference between the percentile rank of the average student in the intervention condition and that of the average student in the comparison condition.
-The improvement index can take on values between -50 and +50, with positive numbers denoting favorable results.

-7. The level of statistical significance was reported by the study authors or, where necessary, calculated by the WWC to correct for clustering within classrooms or schools and for multiple comparisons.
-For an explanation about the clustering correction, see the WWC Tutorial on Mismatch.
-For the formulas the WWC used to calculate statistical significance, see Technical Details of WWC-Conducted Computations.
-In the case of Taylor et al. (1991), corrections for clustering and multiple comparisons were needed, so the significance levels may differ from those reported in the original study.

-8. This row provides the study average, which, in this instance, is also the domain average.
-The WWC-computed domain average effect size is a simple average rounded to two decimal places.
-The domain improvement index is calculated from the average effect size.
+- 1. This appendix reports findings considered for the effectiveness rating and the average improvement index. - 2.
+The standard deviation across all students in each group shows how dispersed the participants' outcomes are: a smaller standard deviation on a given measure would indicate that participants had more similar outcomes. - 3.
+Positive differences and effect sizes favor the intervention group; negative differences and effect sizes favor the comparison group. - 4.
+For an explanation of the effect size calculation, see Technical Details of WWC-Conducted Computations. - 5.
+Statistical significance is the probability that the difference between groups is a result of chance rather than a real difference between the groups. - 6.
+The improvement index represents the difference between the percentile rank of the average student in the intervention condition versus the percentile rank of the average student in the comparison condition.
+The improvement index can take on values between -50 and +50, with positive numbers denoting results favorable to the intervention group. - 7.
+The level of statistical significance was reported by the study authors or, where necessary, calculated by the WWC to correct for clustering within classrooms or schools and for multiple comparisons.
+For an explanation about the clustering correction, see the www.wwc.used-to-calculate-statistical-significance.
+In the case of Taylor, Frye, Short, & Shearer (1991), corrections for clustering and multiple comparisons were needed, so the significance levels may differ from those reported in the original study. - 8.
+The WWC-computed average effect sizes for each study and for the domain across studies are simple averages rounded to two decimal places.
+The average improvement indices are calculated from the average effect size.